HITECHCRIME/HC_SG51_Colorized_World/README.md

 i need to break things when I steer myself sometimes new

+-

-just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws -
+just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws internal cause -

+x
+x
+x heavy toll paid
+all i want is you
+let us live in
+a beautiful world
+until our souls are through

 -----------------------------------------------------